 Determined not to miss out on this magical experience installed at the west end of George Street, I speedily booked our family tickets online – which turned out to be a savvy move as the queues were massive – and dashed out of the door faster than Santa’s reindeers, suitably dressed for a -10C walk back in time through frozen Scotland.

-Needless to say I loved every face-numbing minute of our Ice Adventure.
+Needless to say, I loved every face-numbing minute of our Ice Adventure.
 I think mine was frozen into a stupid grin as we weaved our way through the snow-clad forest of fir trees, feeling as awe-struck as Lucy stepping into Narnia for the first time – if Lucy was a sweary 40-something grouch with a bad back and a runaway mouth.
-Ooh, there’s an idea!
+Ooh, now there’s an idea!

-Sadly I didn’t bump into Mr Tumnus, but I did encounter plenty of other legendary faces from my own frozen kingdom, from the elusive Loch Ness Monster to the much loved Greyfriars Bobby.
+I didn’t bump into Mr Tumnus, but I did encounter plenty of other legendary faces from my own frozen kingdom, from the elusive Loch Ness Monster to the much loved Greyfriars Bobby.

 The winter scenery and the dramatic lighting provided the perfect background to showcase these breathtaking sculptures, each one a work of art, incredibly detailed, and with a wonderful sense of lifelike movement.
 If I had to pick a favourite, it would be either the Vikings or the Kelpies.

-And of course I couldn’t resist trying out one of the twin ice thrones for size.
+And, of course, I couldn’t resist trying out one of the twin ice thrones for size.
 Hubby thought I looked a little too comfortable.
 To which I said: Off with your head!

 On the day we visited, the temperature outside the tent was actually several degrees colder than inside because of the icy wind so we’d wisely lined our stomachs with a Starbucks gingerbread latte and my first mince pie of the season beforehand.
 Nom, nom! 😛